 I will only touch briefly on this topic as the controversy has been well documented and covered by such groups as the National Multiple Sclerosis Society.

-A 2019 study in the journal Reviews on Recent Clinical Trials (3) examined the Chronic Cerebrospinal Venous Insufficiency and its relationship with Multiple Sclerosis and found that this condition could be prevalent in other disorders.
+A 2019 study in the journal Reviews on Recent Clinical Trials (3) examined Chronic Cerebrospinal Venous Insufficiency and its relationship with Multiple Sclerosis and found that this condition could be prevalent in other disorders.
 Here is what the researchers wrote:

 “About 10 years ago, the so-called chronic cerebrospinal venous insufficiency syndrome was discovered.
-This clinical entity, which is associated with extracranial venous abnormalities that impair venous outflow from the brain, was initially found exclusively in multiple sclerosis patients.
+This clinical entity, which is associated with extracranial venous abnormalities that impair venous outflow from the brain, was initially found exclusively in Multiple Sclerosis patients.
 Currently, we know that such venous lesions can also be revealed in other neurological pathologies, including Alzheimer’s and Parkinson’s diseases.
 Although the direct causative role of chronic cerebrospinal venous insufficiency in these neurological diseases still remains elusive, in this paper, we suggest that perhaps abnormal venous drainage of the brain affects the functioning of the glymphatic system (the waste clearance system of the central nervous system) which in turn results in the accumulation of pathological proteins in the cerebral tissue (such as β-synuclein, β-amyloid, and α-synuclein) and triggers the venous outflow from the cranial cavity and circulation of the cerebrospinal fluid in the settings of neurodegenerative disease.”

 In this paper, there is an identification with the brain being unable to drain wastes and that these accumulated wastes would lead to degenerative disorders.
 We find here similarities in our cervical spine instability patients.
 We will discuss this important concept below.

-Chronic Cerebrospinal Venous Insufficiency and neurologic-like problems
+Chronic Cerebrospinal Venous Insufficiency and the many symptoms it may cause

 In this paper the researchers wrote: “The cerebrospinal venous system is a crucial channel for the cerebral venous outflow, which plays an important role in transporting metabolic wastes, collecting cerebral spinal fluid, and regulating intracranial pressure.
 Intracranial venous outflow insufficiency has attracted much attention in clinical practice due to the typical symptoms.
-However, as an indispensable part of the cerebral venous system, the disturbance of the extracranial cerebrospinal venous system is far from fully recognized by the non-specific clinical presentations and inadequate awareness .
+However, as an indispensable part of the cerebral venous system, the disturbance of the extracranial cerebrospinal venous system is far from fully recognized by the non-specific clinical presentations and inadequate awareness.
 The researchers noted that their previous study “showed that CCSVI might be relevant to an independent disease entity, with non-focal neurological symptoms such as sleep disturbance, tinnitus, head noise, dizziness, and headache whereas without specific clinical signs and imaging findings in the brain, misdiagnosis or missed diagnosis is common.”

 Let’s look at the study’s patient group: